 Parking spaces for people with disabilities should be created within 50m of the main entrance of the destination so that a round trip of no more than 100m has to be made.
 Provision for pick up and set down with level access to the pavement should also be made close to the main entrance.

-Table 3: Disabled Parking Space Provision(To be applied to all applications including change of use applications for total floor area)